Non-Convex Global Optimization as an Optimal Stabilization Problem: Convergence Rates: Introduction

-The rest of the manuscript is organized as follows. \textbf{Section \ref{sec: control prob}} introduces the optimal control problem that forms the basis for both the design and the analysis of our method. \textbf{Section \ref{sec: conv rate}} establishes the variational convergence of the value function towards the global minimum.
-The results are formulated for both optimal and quasi-optimal trajectories, with explicit convergence rates and error estimates in the quasi-optimal case.
-In \textbf{Section \ref{sec: app opt}}, we show that the same convergence rate extends to pathwise convergence.
+This manuscript is organized as follows. \textbf{Section \ref{sec: control prob}} introduces the optimal control formulation and establishes the foundational properties of the value function. \textbf{Section \ref{sec: conv rate}} establishes the variational and objective convergence.
+The results are formulated for both optimal and quasi-optimal trajectories, with explicit convergence rates and error estimates in the quasi-optimal case. \textbf{Section \ref{sec: app opt}} extends these results to pathwise convergence.
 In particular, we prove that (quasi-)optimal trajectories generated by the control problem converge exponentially fast to the set of global minimizers.
-As a byproduct, we obtain a Turnpike-type property and highlight connections with controllability. \textbf{Section \ref{sec: comparison}} discusses several standard assumptions in optimization and demonstrate how our framework relates to the Polyak–\L ojasiewicz condition, local convexity, and metric regularity.
-The section concludes with several examples illustrating the applicability of our assumptions.
-Finally, \textbf{Appendix} \textbf{\ref{app: nonsmooth}}, \textbf{\ref{appendix: control}}, and \textbf{\ref{app: ricc}} collect auxiliary definitions and provide additional proofs for completeness and the reader’s convenience.
+As a byproduct, we obtain a Turnpike-type property and highlight connections with controllability. \textbf{Section \ref{sec: comparison}} relates our framework to classical optimization conditions such as the Polyak--\L{}ojasiewicz inequality, local strong convexity, and metric regularity, concluding with examples that demonstrate the broad applicability of our assumptions. \textbf{Section \ref{sec: numerics}} presents numerical experiments that support and illustrate the theoretical analysis, demonstrating the practical effectiveness of the control-based approach in computing global minimizers for challenging non-convex problems with multiple local minima.
+In \textbf{Section \ref{sec: summary}}, we summarize the main results and outline possible future directions.
+Finally, \textbf{Appendix \ref{app: nonsmooth}}, \textbf{\ref{appendix: control}}, and \textbf{\ref{app: ricc}} collect auxiliary definitions and provide additional proofs for completeness and the reader's convenience.